 - Policy on Hazing

 - Policy for Student Presence on Campus While Separated from Colgate

-- Policy Governing the Scheduling of Parties
+- Policy Governing the Scheduling of Social Events with Alcohol

 - Policy on Campus Solicitation and Concessions